"Our military families deserve safe, warm and decent homes," says Powys MP

-"Our military families deserve safe, warm and decent homes," says Brecon, Radnor and Cwm Tawe MP
+'Our military families deserve safe, warm and decent homes' - Brecon, Radnor and Cwm Tawe MP

-Powys MP celebrates Liberal Democrat win to end mouldy, flooded homes for military families

 The Liberal Democrats’ longstanding campaign to improve the quality of military family homes is finally set to be adopted in law – making military family homes legally subject to the Decent Home Standard for the first time ever.